- Solicitors For Business

 - News & Events

-Cara specialises in complex children law and is a Resolution Accredited Specialist in Private Law Children and Child Abduction cases.
+Cara leads the Children and Fertility Law team and specialises in complex children law.
+She is a Resolution Accredited Specialist in Private Law Children and Child Abduction cases and is a recognised specialist in surrogacy.
 She has extensive experience in:

 - Contested private law proceedings regarding all aspects of a child’s upbringing;

 - Extended family disputes;

 - Cross-jurisdictional contact disputes and enforcement of orders;